This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 While more complex than the push model, the pull model has a number of advantages:

 - Impact on the source cluster's CPU and RAM resources is minimized, because the source nodes are used only for serving blocks out of the cluster.
-You can also fine-tune the specifications of the pull cluster's resources on GCP to handle the copy jobs, and tear down the pull cluster when the migration is complete.
+You can also fine-tune the specifications of the pull cluster's resources on Google Cloud to handle the copy jobs, and tear down the pull cluster when the migration is complete.

 - Traffic on the source cluster's network is reduced, which allows for higher outbound bandwidths and faster transfers.

-- There is no need to install the Cloud Storage connector on the source cluster as the ephemeral Cloud Dataproc cluster, which already has the connector installed, handles the data transfer to Cloud Storage.
+- There is no need to install the Cloud Storage connector on the source cluster as the ephemeral Dataproc cluster, which already has the connector installed, handles the data transfer to Cloud Storage.

 To understand the implications for network usage for both models, consider how Hadoop handles data replication in HDFS.
 Hadoop splits each file into multiple blocks — the block size is usually 128-256 megabytes.
 Hadoop replicates those blocks across multiple data nodes and across multiple racks to avoid losing data in the event of a data node failure or a rack failure.
 The standard configuration is to store 3 replicas of each block.